Insurance companies are making it harder for clients to receive compensation for pipe-related claims.

 Insurance companies do not like footing the bill for cast iron pipe and water damage repair.
 They will often deny claims, delay payment, and provide low settlements.
 However, policyholders with legal representation typically receive payments that are three times higher than those without.

 Florida residents that meet the following criteria may qualify for a lawsuit: your house was built before 1975 and you have water damage but have yet to file a claim, or if you have filed a claim but were denied coverage or received a low settlement.
-Our team will provide free home plumbing inspections and help ensure you receive fair compensation from your insurance company.

 Contact us today for a free, no-obligation case review.
 There are never any costs unless we win a jury award or settlement.
 Even then, your insurance company could be responsible for paying the legal fees for both parties.